 At one time, not so long ago, online shoppers felt lucky if they ordered a product via the internet and received it within a few days.
 Now two-day deliveries are considered standard, partly due to massive investments by Amazon and Walmart in shipping infrastructure that includes the proliferation of micro-fulfillment centers (MFCs).

 These small centers serve as scaled-down distribution hubs where pallets are used to store and transport products.
-Another innovative feature of these centers is they are often equipped with automation technology that makes operations more efficient than using manual labor.
+Another innovative feature of these centers is that they are often equipped with automation technology that makes operations more efficient than manual labor.
 Order fulfillment is more accurate and executes at a faster pace.

 Micro-Fulfillment Growth Improves Customer Satisfaction

-Recent Rise of MFCs
+Recent Rise Of MFCs

 The rapid evolution of micro-fulfillment growth has been driven by Walmart, Amazon, and other large retailers.
 After spending billions on shipping infrastructure, Amazon currently operates over 175 fulfillment centers around the world.
 Its air hub in Kentucky alone cost $1.5 billion to build.
 Meanwhile, Walmart uses its existing 5,000+ stores in the United States to house smaller micro-fulfillment centers.

 The two defining components of an MFC are e-commerce-based order processing systems and physical machinery that transports items, such as a mobile robot or a stationary robot that sorts and places packages in autonomous shuttles.
 An MFC typically occupies 3,000 to 10,000 square feet of space either as a unit within a store or a standalone center.